Transition rates of non-interacting quantum particles from the Widom insertion formula: Exotic statistics

 where the sum is over possible permutations $P$, $\mathcal{N}$ is the normalization factor and $p$ is the parity of permutation $P$, with $P|i_1\cdots i_n \rangle=|i_{P1}\cdots i_{Pn} \rangle$.
 Since the $n$ particles are in the same state, all permutations are equal.
 The normalization is $\mathcal{N}=n!^2$ for bosons or fermions (in the last case the normalization is 1 since $n$ takes values 0 or 1).

 Instead, for classical distinguishable particles, the statistical wight factor is

 an expression that leads to the Maxwell-Boltzmann distribution.
-The usual justification that can be found in textbooks is that factor $1/n!$ is obtained in the dilute limit of quantum statistical mechanics.
-There are other possible justifications that include the assumption that identical classical particles should be treated as permutable; more extensive discussions on this fundamental subject can be found in, for example, \cite{saunders,dieks,darrigol,saunders2}.
-In any case, the statistical weight factor is 1 over the number of distinguishable configurations, $n!$.
+There are several possible justifications that include the assumption that identical classical particles should be treated as permutable; more extensive discussions on this fundamental subject can be found in, for example, \cite{saunders,dieks,darrigol,saunders2}.
+In any case, the statistical weight factor for classical particles is 1 over the number of distinguishable configurations, $n!$.

 There are two extreme situations: all particles indistinguishable with one possible configuration, or all particles distinguishable with $n!$ possible configurations.
 In the first case, $|i_{P1}\cdots i_{Pn} \rangle = |i_1\cdots i_n \rangle$ holds for any $P$ because $i_1 = \cdots = i_n$.
 In the second case, the equality $\{i_{P1}\cdots i_{Pn} \} = \{i_1\cdots i_n \}$ holds only if $P$ is the identity.
 (Ket notation, $|i_1\cdots i_n \rangle$, is used here only for indistinguishable particles; in other cases, curly brackets are used.)